besoeasy/Originless/README.md

 - Resilient by design: served from IPFS; your node needn’t be online 24/7
 - Nostr-optimized: you are your own media host (no domain or servers)
 - Self-healing: content repopulates across IPFS when your node comes online
-- Friend mesh: optionally pin media from people you follow for redundancy
+- Friend mesh: optionally cache media from people you follow for redundancy (ephemeral)

 ## Quick Start